-1. A large proportion of available information (and entertainment) is still printed.
+1. A large portion of available information (and entertainment) is printed.
+Still.
 Newspapers, books, magazines, brochures, direct mail, and many more.
-There are certainly more new pages on the Web each day, but print remains a dominant force.
+There are certainly far more new pages on the web each day, but print is still a dominant force.

 2. The printing industry has not been ignoring the changes that surround it.
 The technology of print is in a state of constant innovation.
 It has never been cheaper and faster to get a high-quality publication (of any sort) to the reading public.

 4. The economic analyses surrounding the health of the printing industry are as contradictory as they are for most other industries covered on this site.
 There’s bad news, and there’s good news.
-My overall read of the figures is not positive; at the same time the industry is clearly not in freefall.
-But it’s hardly clear sailing ahead.
+My overall read of the figures is not positive; at the same time the industry is apparently not in freefall.

 6. Like many other industries covered here, the print industry is in the midst of substantial consolidation, removing capacity so as to shore up prices.
 At the same time, new print technologies are adding capacity roughly as quickly as consolidation removes it, and the net is likely a wash.